PLPeeters/PyMongo-Smart-Auth/README.md

 ## About

-This package extends [PyMongo](https://github.com/mongodb/mongo-python-driver) to provide built-in smart authentication.
+This package extends [PyMongo](https://github.com/mongodb/mongo-python-driver)'s `MongoClient` to provide built-in smart authentication.
+It simplifies authentication by:

+* automatically authenticating when accessing a database instead of having to call `authenticate` on each database object
+* looking for a `.mongo_credentials` file in the user's home if an authenticated client was created without passing any credentials

+It also allows the user to specify the path of another credentials file or pass credentials directly.

 ## Installation